towski/simple_javascript_testing/README.md

 Simple javascript testing for rails templates with phantomjs.

 This library adds the method call_template_with_js to your tests, if you include SimpleJavascriptTesting.
 This method builds the template you specify (ie users/index) and runs the javascript test file (test/javascript/users/index.js) against it.
+It stubs out any AJAX calls.

 example ruby test test/phantomjs/template_test.rb:
 ```ruby